cancms/Yangcy0126.github.io/content/home/conferenceReports.md

 #   Begin/end multi-line descriptions with 3 quotes `"""`.

 +++
+Annual Conference of the Chinese Society of Economics (24th in Beijing 2024)

 Annual Conference of the Chinese Society of Finance (21st in Guangzhou 2024; 20th in Beijing 2023)

 Annual Conference of Quantitative Finance and Insurance Section of Chinese Society of Optimization, Overall Planning and Economical Mathematics, (5th in Wuhan 2023; 6th in Nanjing 2024)